Loongson-Cloud-Community/rook/Documentation/Helm-Charts/ceph-cluster-chart.gotmpl.md

 The `CephCluster` CRD takes its spec from `cephClusterSpec.*`.
 This is not an exhaustive list of parameters.
 For the full list, see the [Cluster CRD](../CRDs/Cluster/ceph-cluster-crd.md) topic.

+The cluster spec example is for a converged cluster where all the Ceph daemons are running locally, as in the host-based example (cluster.yaml).
+For a different configuration such as a PVC-based cluster (cluster-on-pvc.yaml), external cluster (cluster-external.yaml), or stretch cluster (cluster-stretched.yaml), replace this entire `cephClusterSpec` with the specs from those examples.

 ### **Ceph Block Pools**

 The `cephBlockPools` array in the values file will define a list of CephBlockPool as described in the table below.